Kukas

-Kukas is a village and industrial town near Jaipur.
+Kukas is a Part of Jaipur metropolitan region and industrial town near Amber.
 It is about 10 km from Amber Fort.
 The presence of a RIICO industrial park in Kukas has led to the development of many local colleges, Hotels and businesses to support the industrial park.
 Kukas is situated on Delhi National Highway.

 Industries

 RIICO has allowed many industries to develop in this area, some of them being: